ContentGraz/OER/business-strategy-1.md

 So, do not expect to have the one and only strategy no one knows about.
 Those times have passed.
 All businesses have kind of the same strategy.
 And that is why strategy is dead.
 But remember: Execution is key.

 ### Why do we need a strategy?
-Can’t we just wing it? #
+Can’t we just wing it?

 The short answer is: No, you can’t just improvise it.

-You did not specifically ask, but here is the longer answer anyway:

 Strategy helps us to find the best way possible to get from A to B. It answers basic, but essential questions like “Why do we do what we do?”
 “What do we do?”
 “When do we do it?” and “Where do we do it?”.

-Without strategy, we would not have a clear picture of everything that goes on in our company, nor would we have a foundation which we could reflect and base our decisions from.
+Without strategy, we would not have a clear picture of everything that goes on in our company, nor would we have a foundation which we could reflect and base our decisions on.

 A strategic framework not only helps with making decisions, but also serves as a guideline for the next actions that need to be taken.
 Without this quintessential foundation, our company would not work as one unit, resulting in little profits and success.